Gavrilo Princip: Memorials and commemoration

 The house where Princip lived in Sarajevo was destroyed during World War I. After the war, it was rebuilt as a museum in the Kingdom of Yugoslavia.
 Yugoslavia was conquered by Germany in 1941 and Sarajevo became part of the Independent State of Croatia.
 The Croatian Ustaše destroyed the house again.
 After the establishment of Communist Yugoslavia in 1944, the house was rebuilt, became a museum again, and there was another museum dedicated to him within the city of Sarajevo.
 During the Yugoslav Wars of the 1990s, the house was destroyed again and then rebuilt for the third time in 2015.

 Princip's pistol was confiscated by the authorities and eventually given, along with the Archduke's blood-stained undershirt, to Anton Puntigam, a Jesuit priest who was a close friend of the Archduke and had given the Archduke and his wife their last rites.
 The pistol and shirt remained in the possession of the Austrian Jesuits until they were offered on long-term loan to the Museum of Military History in Vienna in 2004.
 It is now part of the permanent exhibition there.
 During the Yugoslavian era, Latin Bridge, the site of the assassination, was renamed Princip's Bridge in remembrance; it reverted to its old name Latinska Cuprija in 1992.
 In Sarajevo about a half-dozen memorials to Gavrilo Princip have been erected on the site and torn down with each change in power.

 In 1917, a pillar was constructed at the corner of where the assassination took place.
 It was destroyed the following year.
-In 1941, the 1930 plaque commemorating Princip was removed by the local Germans when the German Army invaded.
+In 1941, the 1930 plaque commemorating Princip was removed by the local Germans when the German Army invaded Bosnia.
 It was presented to Adolf Hitler as a birthday gift and kept in a museum, only to be lost after 1945.
 After World War II, a new plaque went up which claimed that "Gavrilo Princip threw off the German occupiers".
 During the Bosnian War, embossed footprints marking where Princip fired the fatal shots were torn out.